-In the case where the emission factor of the waste gas is lower than the corrected emission factor of natural gas, HAL{WasteGas} should be considered equal to zero.
-In other words, HAL{WasteGas} cannot be negative.
+In the case where the emissions factor of the waste gas is lower than the corrected emissions factor of natural gas, $HAL{WasteGas}$ should be considered equal to zero.
+In other words, $HAL{WasteGas}$ cannot be negative.

-The content of CO_2 in the waste gas is treated as part of the waste gas stream.
-Therefore, the values for the volume, the Net Calorific Value and the emission factor of the waste gas are referring to the total waste gas stream including CO_2 .6
+The content of CO2 in the waste gas is treated as part of the waste gas stream.
+Therefore, the values for the volume, the Net Calorific Value and the emissions factor of the waste gas are referring to the total waste gas stream including CO2.11

-A default correction factor (Corr{η}) of 0.667 should be used unless the operator can provide acceptable data proving that a different factor should be used.
+A default correction factor ($Corr{\eta}$) of 0.667 should be used12 unless the operator can provide acceptable data proving that a different factor should be used.
 Different factors should only be used if the uses of waste gas and efficiencies related to these uses are known.